 Switching to innovative point of sale (POS) and payment technology could mean that queues become a distant memory of Black Fridays gone by.
 Mobile POS at multiple points around or even outside stores could transform the way in which retailers deal with the flow of shoppers, reducing the overall time spent in store, and making a calmer shopping experience for everybody.

 Smart Messaging will make it easier for retailers to communicate directly with their customers using technology designed to personalise advertising and information for the individual consumer.
 Customisable billboards and targeted messages to customers’ smartphones, as well as advertisements that change to reflect the preferences of particular shoppers could make everyone’s shopping experience more streamlined whilst benefiting retailers by increasing sales and building customer loyalty.

 Black Friday as we know it is unlikely to be around much longer as retailers adopt these new technologies in order to avoid queues and chaos in their shops.
 Smart Retail is just around the corner and we’re looking forward to a calmer shopping experience in the future.
-For a more detailed look at the impact Smart Retail is likely to have on the way we shop, download our Smart Retail Whitepaper here.
+For a more detailed look at how Smart Retail is likely to change the way we shop, download our Smart Retail Whitepaper here.

 To access our whitepapers or product briefs, please sign in with your email address.

 Don't worry, privacy is important to us too and we won't pass your information on to any third parties.